Exabyte-io/made/README.md

 #### 5.2.3.
 Developing locally for pyodide

-To use the package in a pyodide environment, the package must be built and served locally.
-This can be done as follows:
+To build and serve locally, use the following command:

 ```bash
 python -m mat3ra.utils.wheel_server
 ```
-Then copy the URL or code snippet from the terminal to the notebook to install the package in the pyodide environment.
+More details can be found in the [script documentation](https://github.com/Exabyte-io/utils/blob/main/README.md).

 ### 5.3.
 Known Issues